 I felt working abroad would inspire me; I get to meet new people; gain new ideas whilst building on my experience.
 I am currently teaching English as a foreign language in a small language school near Valencia.
 I am creating a new aspect to my career whilst building confidence and courage.
 At the same time my other half got a basketball contract in Spain so we combined our two passions to make it work and so far it has been very enjoyable.

-Tell me about the cost of living in Spain
+Tell me about the cost of living in Valencia

 We pay roughly around 40 euros to eat for the week.
 We have a kitchen in our apartment and we enjoy cooking.
 Our favourite meal to cook has to be steak with mushroom sauce.
 We have eaten out a couple of times and a meal out is around 25 euros for two.